Learn about entry requirements and stay conditions in South Korea for your business trips.

 1. South Korea Entry and Transit Requirements

-Today, entering in South Korea is subject to standard procedures for the majority of travellers.
+Today, entering in South Korea is subject to standard immigration procedures.
 In other words, to be eligible to enter the country, one must have a valid travel document, a valid visa or K-ETA, or the Alien Registration Card.
+From 1st of April 2023 to 31st of December 2024, some countries (including Italy) are exempt from the K-ETA obligation.

 As far as airport transit is concerned, it is allowed as long as it takes no more than 24 hours.
 The boarding pass for the onward flight is required.
 Before departure, transit passengers should confirm with the airline(s) that their bags have been checked through to their final destination.
 This must be done because transit passengers will not be able to collect and re-check in baggage on arrival in Incheon Airport.

 In addition, all travelers entering or transiting Korea are subject to various screening and control procedures.
-The following control procedures or their combination apply: temperature screening, health questionnaires, testing for Coronavirus, and self-isolation (in presence of symptoms).
+The following control procedures or their combination apply: temperature screening, health questionnaires, testing for Coronavirus, and self-isolation (in presence of symptoms and positive test result).

 1.1.
 Do I need Covid-19 Certification?

-In autumn 2022, South Korea abolished the requirement to present a negative test result for Covid-19 upon entry into the country, as well as the requirement to undergo a PCR test within 24 hours of entering the state.
-This decision continues to apply to all travelers except those who arrive in Korea from China.
+In autumn 2022, South Korea abolished the requirement to present a negative test result for Covid-19 upon arrival into the country, as well as the requirement to undergo a PCR test within 24 hours of entering the state.

-Post-arrival testing is available at airports (for short-term visitors) as well as at local healthcare facilities (an option for Korean residents).
+Testing for health reasons is still available at airports (for short-term visitors) as well as at local healthcare facilities (an option for Korean residents).

-For those who enter Korea from any other country, it is advisable to bring documented proof of recovering from Covid-19 (if there is any).
+However, it is recommended to bring documented proof of recovering from Covid-19 (if applicable).
 The record should contain as much information about the past illness as possible.
 If a person is tested positive or inconclusive while in Korea, such documentation may be taken into consideration by the Korean authorities in deciding whether self-isolation is to be applied.

 1.2.
 Pre-Entry Fulfillments